Video games and Linux: 2008–2011

 The Linux gaming market also started to experience some growth towards the end of the decade with the rise of independent video game development, with many "indie" developers favouring support for multiple platforms.
 The Humble Indie Bundle initiatives inaugurated in 2010 helped to formally demonstrate this trend, with Linux users representing a sizable population of their purchase base, as well as consistently being the most financially generous in terms of actual money spent.
+The Humble Indie Bundle V in 2012 faced controversy for featuring a Wine-based release of Limbo prepared by CodeWeavers, while a native version was later released in 2014.
+Humble eventually began offering Windows-only games in their bundles and on their store.

 In 2009, the small indie game company Entourev LLC published Voltley to Linux which is the first commercial exclusive game for this operating system.
 In the same year, LGP released Shadowgrounds which was the first commercial game for Linux using the Nvidia PhysX middleware.
-The GamingOnLinux website was launched on July 4, 2009 and eventually succeeded LinuxGames as the main source of news and commentary.
+The GamingOnLinux website was launched on 4 July 2009, and eventually succeeded LinuxGames as the main source of news and commentary.

 The release of a Linux version of Desura in 2011, a digital distribution platform with a primary focus on small independent developers, was heralded by several commentators as an important step to greater acknowledgement of Linux as a gaming platform.
 Shortly before this, Canonical launched the Ubuntu Software Center which also sold digital games.
 The digital store Gameolith also launched in 2011 focused principally on Linux before expanding in 2012 and closing in 2014.